+Why is it Important?
 Anti-social behaviour can have a negative effect on the quality of life of individuals and communities.
 It is therefore important to report concerns about anti-social behaviour you are experiencing at an early stage.

-The term anti-social behaviour (ASB) is used to describe a wide range of inconsiderate and nuisance behaviour, such as:

-excessive noise, graffiti, littering and disputes with neighbours.

-The PSNI gather information on antisocial behaviour for both adults and young people who come to the attention of the police and decide on the course of action required.
+The term anti-social behaviour (ASB) is used to describe a wide range of inconsiderate and nuisance behaviour, such as: excessive noise, graffiti, littering and disputes with neighbours.
+The PSNI gather information on anti-social behaviour for both adults and young people who come to the attention of the police and decide on the course of action required.
 This can range from a warning letter, home visit, Acceptable Behaviour Contract (ABC) right up to an Anti Social Behaviour Order (ASBO).
-Each course of action is looked on in an individual basis.